As your agency grows, you’ll face the inevitable question all agency owners battle with:

 Location is an essential factor to consider.
 If your work has to be done on-site, then you may have to hire an employee.
 That’s because most freelancers work remotely.
 Of course, there are exceptions, but that’s the general rule.
 Contractors, on the other hand, often work on-site.

 What's the difference between a freelancer and a contractor?

 Freelancers and contractors (sometimes referred to as independent contractors) are essentially small business owners who work for clients on a self-employed basis.

-Some are registered as sole traders, while others work through their own limited company.
-The names are often interchangeable although there are some characteristic differences:
+Some are registered as sole traders, while others work through their own limited companies.
+The names are often interchangeable, although there are some characteristic differences:

 - Freelancers tend to work for several clients on multiple projects and are often associated with the creative, marketing, and media industries.
 For example, freelance writers, designers, photographers, and web developers.